18.104.22.168 Departure & arrival notification

 Payment information - CFP

-Policy reference: SS Guide 7.3 Claiming a comparable foreign payment (CFP)
+Policy reference: SS Guide 7.3 Comparable foreign payments

 Payment information - AWLR & proportional portability

-In cases where residence information has not yet been established, the information on AWLR should be obtained from the recipient before departure so that the correct advice is given if the rate is to be affected by proportional portability.
+In cases where residence information has not yet been established, information on AWLR is required from the recipient before departure so that the correct advice is given if the rate is to be affected by proportional portability.

 Payment information - sale of home before departure